operate-first/training/README.md

 General directory structure:

+*index.md* - A markdown file used to index all available training modules.

+**template-module** - A directory with a pre-configured Jupyter Book that you can copy to create a new training module.

-**modules** - The directory containing all individual training units (modules), organized into subdirectories based on these skill areas:
+**modules** - The directory containing all individual training modules, organized into subdirectories based on these skill areas:

-* *index.md* - A markdown file used to index all available training modules
 * **skills-operatefirst** - Operate First overviews, onboarding, and tools
 * **skills-opensource** - Open source
 * **skills-software** - Software development
 * **skills-cloud** - Cloud technology and operations
 * **skills-professional** - General professional/on-the-job skills for team environments (e.g. agile, communication, handling feedback)

-**template-module** - A pre-configured Jupyter Book you can copy to create a new training module

 ![training repository structure diagram](repo_layout.png "training repository structure diagram")

 ## How to contribute training content

+If you aren't yet a member of the Operate First community in GitHub, [start here](https://github.com/operate-first/common/blob/main/docs/add_gh_member_and_access.md#become-a-github-member).

+Members can then fork and contribute changes to the repository:
 1. Fork this training repository.
 2. Check out your fork.
 3. If you're creating a new training module, copy *training-module* into one of the modules/skills-* subdirectories.
 4. Use Jupyter Notebook locally to open the book contents and create and modify files.
+Follow any guided information in the template.
 5. Continue working in your fork until you're ready to publish changes, then initiate a pull request in accordance with Operate First's current process.

 <hr/>